r-craig73/rebuild-onefootball/README.md

 * In the top directory, install AngularFire and Firebase npm packages using the terminal command below:
 `$ npm install angularfire2@4.0.0-rc.0 firebase@^3.6.6 --save`
 * Signup and Log into Firebase (https://console.firebase.google.com/).
-* Create a new project by providing a name for your project and selecting your Contry/region.
+* Create a new project by providing a name for your project and selecting your Country/region.
 * In the "Overview" section, select 'Add Firebase to your web app'.
 * Copy the initializing settings into a clipboard.
 * Within the Firebase dashboard, select 'Realtime Database'.
 Then select start in Test Mode.
-* For Firebase credentials, create a new file called 'api-keys.ts' in the 'src/app/'' directory.
+* For Firebase credentials, create a new file called `api-keys.ts` in the `src/app/` directory.
 * Place your Firebase credentials and other information as shown below:
 ```
 export let masterFirebaseConfig = {